 Wisdom was imparted often through oral tradition of folklore and myth, recipes exchanged and parenting advice discussed.
 Basically a purely safe environment that both girls and women learned about the responsibility of sexuality and the teaching of the art of love and connection in a healthy and supported way.

 The red tent helps support healthy relationships and marriages.
 Because our emotions are also ruled by the moon, we are more likely to be experiencing our shadow traits or dark shadow side during this time, so naturally taking time out to share a sacred circle of support with other women, away from our partners and children, we are able to recharge and return to our families stronger and more able to cope emotionally as well.
 We are giving back to ourselves by taking this time for us, a vital practice for empowered women.
-To take responsibility for our emotional well being is to honour ourselves deeply, reducing the need for emotional comfort in food or alcohol.
+To take responsibility for our holistic well being is to honour ourselves deeply.